 Good Faux Wood Shutters vs Substandard Faux Wood Shutters in Atlanta05/06/2019Dan Taylor There are plenty faux wood window treatments out there, but is there a difference between quality faux wood shutters, like our Polywood® shutters, that will last for years and faux wood shutters that will wear out in just a short amount of time?
-Just examine the faux wood shutter’s structure and technicalities such as its sturdiness, finish, and energy efficiency capabilities.
+Just examine the faux wood shutter’s structure and technicalities such as its sturdiness, finish, and energy efficiency potential.
 Quality faux wood doesn’t splinter, crack, chip or warp Any type of window treatments seem attractive when first installed.
 However, shutters that are crafted with shoddy materials such as second-rate composites, vinyl-wrapped particleboards, or porous louvers may warp, snap, splinter, or yellow.
-Cheap faux wood shutters definitely don’t hold up in your everyday spaces or in spaces that have variable heat, cold, or moisture.
+This is especially true in your everyday spaces or in spaces that have variable heat, cold, or moisture.
 Well-made faux wood, like Polywood, is created from extruded compounds that won’t warp, fade or fall apart.
 The solid louvers allows shutters to withstand bowing, splintering, cracking, and chipping, especially in high-moisture or extreme temperature areas.
-And while it may be difficult to know if a faux wood is durable on the surface, you should always check the warranty.
+If you want to know if a faux wood plantation shutter is high quality or not, just inspect the warranty.
 Sellers that give a lifetime guarantee have faith in their shutters because they only use the highest quality of materials.
 Good faux wood is easy to clean Dusting is pretty much the same process for most faux wood window treatments.
 However, deep cleaning comes with another set of problems.
 Vinyl and comparable materials will take in some of the water when wiped down with spray cleaner.
 Some faux wood shutters may have surfaces that can trap dust and dirt so that they are more difficult to clean.
 Manufacturers that sell quality shutters know that faux wood should be easy to clean.
-For example, Polywood has a coating that is a cinch to wipe down quickly, and then your shutters seem just as nice as they did on day one.
+For example, Polywood has a coating that is a cinch to wipe down quickly, and then your shutters seem like they were installed yesterday.
 Quality faux wood should be completely water resistant, so if anything gets on the shutter, it should wipe off with a wet cloth or multi-purpose dusting spray.
-High quality faux wood is energy efficient As you close your high-quality faux wood shutters, you should feel a remarkable difference in air flow and heat transfer.
+High quality faux wood is energy efficient When you close your high-quality faux wood shutters, you should feel a remarkable difference in air flow and heat transfer.
 The thick louvers and compressed composites will help block outside sun that increases the temperature and air transfer that can make a room chilly.
 The best faux wood plantation shutters, like Polywood shutters, will even go further to bolster their energy efficiency by adding in UV inhibitors and weather stripping.
 Plantation shutters made with a low quality material doesn’t give you the same energy benefits.
 Those using cheap composites or hollow louvers will still let the outside air flow in freely.
 As time goes on, substandard shutters can start to bow and leave gaps between the louvers.
 To see if you are using a cheaper faux wood is by its R-rating.
-The larger the number, the better the shutter blocks UV rays.
+The larger the number, the better the shutter is at energy efficiency.
 Call a Atlanta Sunburst rep and pick a quality faux wood treatment Finding a high-caliber faux wood shutter can sometimes seem like a struggle.
 Good thing our Sunburst representatives can show you all our faux wood shutters, so you can select the right plantation shutter for your windows.
 To set up a no-cost in-home consultation, call 404-962-8517 today.